pontusj101/compromise_heatmap/README.md

 To run it in GCP Batch for parallel simulation, use batch.sh.

 You will need a GCP bucket, and you will need to provide a GCP service account with access to that bucket.

+The project is also integrated with Weights & Biases, so you will need a wandb API key.